Killing of Muammar Gaddafi: International

-The killing reportedly left a particularly strong and consequential impression on Russian leader Vladimir Putin.
+The murder reportedly left a particularly strong and consequential impression on Russian leader Vladimir Putin.
 A senior diplomat who had served at the U.S. Embassy in Moscow under the Obama administration reportedly claimed that "Putin had been appalled by Gaddafi's fate" to the extent that he "watched a video of Gaddafi's savage death three times, a video that shows him being sodomised with a bayonet."
 Referring to the U.S. coalition's lobbying efforts for the airstrikes at the United Nations, the U.S. diplomat was quoted as saying that a later U.S. intelligence assessment concluded that "Putin blamed himself for letting Gaddafi go, for not playing a strong role behind the scenes" and that Gaddafi's death may have even influenced Putin's decision to intervene militarily in Syria since he "believed that unless he got engaged Bashar would suffer the same fate – mutilated – and he'd see the destruction of his allies in Syria."
-At a campaign meeting ahead of the 2012 Russian presidential election, Putin described his "disgust" at television coverage of Gaddafi's death and also lashed out at the U.S. for what he perceived as an illegal killing, saying: "They showed to the whole world how [Gaddafi] was killed; there was blood all over.
+At a campaign meeting ahead of the 2012 Russian presidential election, Putin described his "disgust" at television coverage of Gaddafi's death and also lashed out at the U.S. for what he perceived as a murder, saying: "They showed to the whole world how [Gaddafi] was killed; there was blood all over.
 Is that what they call a democracy?".